 that the family possessions, which generally destroy brotherhood among you, create fraternal bonds among us.
 One in mind and soul, we do not hesitate to share our earthly goods with one another.
 All things are common among us but our wives.iii

-Now, up until this point which is a nearly three centuries after Christ, we have seen these statements how everyone had all things in common, which Tertullian continues.
+Until this point, nearly a couple of centuries after Christ or so, we have seen these statements about how everyone had all things in common, which Tertullian continues.
 Tertullian also writes more, giving more details and talking about freewill and the loving nature of giving in the Church at that time:

 On the monthly day, if he likes, each puts in a small donation; but only if it be his pleasure, and only if he be able: for there is no compulsion; all is voluntary.
 These gifts are, as it were, piety’s deposit fund.
 For they are not taken thence and spent on feasts, and drinking-bouts, and eating-houses, but to support and bury poor people, to supply the wants of boys and girls destitute of means and parents, and of old persons confined now to the house; such, too, as have suffered shipwreck; and if there happen to be any in the mines, or banished to the islands, or shut up in the prisons, for nothing but their fidelity to the cause of God’s Church, they become the nurslings of their confession.iv

-• While Tertullian says that they too had all things common, he writes that people put in a “small donation” as opposed to the “all” in references from earlier times.
+- While Tertullian says they also had all things in common, he writes that people put in a “small donation” instead of the “all” in references from earlier times.
 This language is clearly not as extreme as the earlier writings.
 And it appears that sharing was still there to a large degree, but perhaps to a lesser intensity and degree than original Christianity.

-There are a lot of reasons not to share at the level that the book of Acts appears to lead.
-I must confess that if I had lands and houses I might find it hard to sell them and give the money away.
+There are many reasons not to share at the level that the book of Acts appears to lead.
+If I had lands and houses, I might find it hard to sell them and give the money away.
 Of course, that is the point of the parable of the man who had riches and was told to sell what he had and give to the poor, which he couldn’t do.
-Sharing things today is complicated by the fact that so many of us don’t own our houses and cars outright, so there is a potential liability in even letting someone use mortgaged houses and cars still owned by the bank.
+Sharing things today is complicated because so many of us don’t own our houses and cars outright, so there is a potential liability in even letting someone use mortgaged houses and cars still owned by the bank.
 Furthermore, sharing needs to be a community thing.
 I could see where it might be easy to get burned by giving away your surplus now only to find yourself in need later with no one to help you.
-Lastly, some of this reasoning appears to run contrary to Proverbs which says,
+Lastly, some of this reasoning appears to run contrary to Proverbs, which says,

 Go to the ant, thou sluggard; Consider her ways, and be wise: